Hevedy/Legacyard/README.md

 # Legacyard
-Old apps, tools and samples
+Old apps, tools and samples by Hevedy.